juanjucm/finetuning-lms/README.md

 <br>

-Also, the hyperparameters used durign the **Adaptative fine-tuning** phase.
+Also, the hyperparameters used durign the **Adaptive fine-tuning** phase.

 | Hyperparameter       | Value |
 | ----------- | -----------   |